FieryLunX/SugarGlider-OriginDatapack/README.txt

 - Fragile
  [You have 4 less heart than human]

 You don't take fall damage as a sugar glider.
 Also this is my first datapack I made.
-If there are any problem please do tell me through discord FieryLunX #1123
+If there are any problem please do tell me through discord XyrNovaris#2622